stevehaworth02/uchicago/README.md

 However, in order for the statistics to be meaningful we must carefully pick the arguments of ggbetweenstats() based on the assumptions of our data.

-In this repo, I justify the arguments I set forth in my coding supplement, I hope you enjoy inspecting my code as much as I loved writing it.
+In this repository, I justify the arguments I set forth in my coding supplement, I hope you enjoy inspecting my code as much as I loved writing it.